1990 Carlentini earthquake: Impact

-The quake interrupted railway services on the Catania-Caltagirone-Gela railway, and the Messina–Syracuse railway lines due to damaged communication.
-Train stations in the towns of Brucoli and Scordia were seriously damaged.
-Public buildings including a hospital in Mineo and Scordia were affected.
+The earthquake damaged or destroyed at least 6,103 buildings.
+At least 5,133 of these affected structures damaged were in Syracuse, 929 in Catania and 41 in Ragusa.
+A manority of the 13,217 residents became homeless were from Syracuse.
+Railway services were interrupted on the Catania-Caltagirone-Gela and Messina–Syracuse lines due to damaged communication.
+The train stations in the towns of Brucoli and Scordia were seriously damaged.
+Public buildings including a hospital in Mineo and Scordia were also damaged.
+At a cemetery in Augusta, 12 coffins were displaced from their niches.